 The Bar course aptitude test (BCAT): what it is and how to prepare

-All students applying to undertake a Bar professional training course (BPTC) need to pass the Bar course aptitude test (BCAT) before beginning the course.
-The test, which assesses your critical thinking skills, must be taken between December 2018 and August 2019.
-We asked Jacqueline Cheltenham, national programme and student affairs director of the BPTC at The University of Law, for her insights into how the BCAT works and how best to prepare for the test.
+All students applying to undertake a Bar course need to pass the Bar course aptitude test (BCAT) before beginning the course.
+The test, which assesses your critical thinking skills, must be taken between December and August.
+We asked Jacqueline Cheltenham, national programme and student affairs director of the Bar practice course (BPC) at The University of Law, for her insights into how the BCAT works and how best to prepare for the test.

 Why was the BCAT introduced?

 The BCAT was introduced following the Wood Report, which raised a concern over the standard of people entering Bar courses and recommended a minimum entry standard test.
 It was designed to filter out those who don’t have the requisite ability to think through and reason legally and who therefore would slow up other students on their course – there is a lot of group work involved on the Bar course.

 First and foremost, the BCAT assesses your critical thinking skills.
 ‘Critical thinking is about thinking logically, using an objective approach to evaluate arguments and using relevant information to draw conclusions,’ says Jacqueline.
 ‘Those are skills that you tend to develop throughout your academic life.’